rafayraza-nextgen/rafayraza-nextgen.github.io/flyrank-capstone.md

 ---

 ## 2. Introduction
 Content teams and SEO managers often oversee thousands, or even millions, of web pages.
+At FlyRank scale, managing multi-channel search performance across thousands of client pages requires automated intent classification rather than manual auditing.
 It is impossible to manually review the analytics for every single page to decide what needs an update.
 Grouping pages automatically helps teams manage large websites by immediately surfacing the highest-value opportunities.
 By using data to prioritize work, teams can focus their limited human editing time on the pages that will actually drive traffic growth, rather than guessing where to start.
+This study addresses that operational bottleneck by establishing an interpretable, leakage-resistant prioritization framework.

 ---